hjelev/rpi-mqtt-monitor/README.md

 # Installation:

+If you don't have pip installed:

+$ sudo apt install python-pip

-Install these two modules needed for the script
+Then install these two modules needed for the script:

-RUN pip install paho-mqtt
+$ pip install paho-mqtt

-RUN sudo apt-get install python-pip
+$ sudo apt-get install python-pip

 Rename config.py.example to config.py and populate the needed variables